 file that specficies the cohort, ancestry, phenotype, GWAS sample size, and summary statistics filename

-must have five columns in this order: cohort, ancestry, phenotype, GWAS sample size, summary statistics filename
+must have five columns: cohort, ancestry, phenotype, GWAS sample size, summary statistics filename

 cohort: a nickname, for example, "AFR_ALL", "AFR_M", "PMBB"